Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Results

+We finally check the results by comparing the measurements to those from the low-resolution ALMA Cycle 0 data (Table 1, \citealp{wang13}).
+The [C II] line fluxes and continuum flux densities integrated over the source regions of both objects are consistent within the calibration uncertainties with the previous values.
+The ALMA data at $\rm 0.2''$ resolution reveal more detail on the spatial distribution and velocity field of the [CII]-emitting gas component in the quasar host galaxies.

-The intensity-weighted velocity map and velocity dispersion map are shown in Figure 2.
+{\bf SDSS J0129-0035.} We present the intensity-weighted velocity map and velocity dispersion map of the [C II] line emission in Figure 3.
 We adopt the [C II] redshift of $\rm z_{[CII]}=5.7787$ as the zero velocity \citep{wang13}.
 The line is single-peaked and the velocity map shows a velocity gradient from the southeast to northwest direction.
-The velocity images also show two features at the edge of the [C II]-emitting region (marked as No. 1 and 2 in the velocity map, Figure 2).
+The velocity images also show two features at the edge of the [C II]-emitting region (marked as No. 1 and 2 in the velocity map, Figure 3).
 One has an intensity-weighted velocity of $\rm -190\,km\,s^{-1}$ at the southeast edge of the line emitting region and the other has an intensity-weighted velocity of about $\rm +50\,km\,s^{-1}$ on the northwest part.
 There is no strong ($\rm \geq2\sigma$) dust emission detected in the regions of these two features.
-The intensity-weighted velocity dispersion map of the [C II] emission (upper right panel of Figure 2) also suggests a high velocity dispersion structure along the southeast-to-northwest direction, which seems to extend from the center to the two features.
+The intensity-weighted velocity dispersion map of the [C II] emission (upper right panel of Figure 3) also suggests a high velocity dispersion structure along the southeast-to-northwest direction, which seems to extend from the center to the two features.
 A structure with such a velocity dispersion cannot be explained with beam smearing of a rotating disk.